Many of the photos highlighted “found” items or personal collections based on years of living and travel.

 Fiesta even makes matching bakeware and cookware in some of the colors.

-This chop plate has no maker’s mark, and I have yet to identify it.
-But it’s wonderfully retro, perfect for this style.
+This chop plate has no maker’s mark, and it took me a while to identify it.
+It's called Triple Treat by Royal (USA).
+It’s wonderfully retro, perfect for this style.

 There are lots more vintage dinnerware patterns that can work with bohemian style décor in your home.
 Many of them were made in the 1970s and early 1980s, in the USA and in Japan.
 They are well-made, durable, bold, warm and earthy.
 Great to find and use as you develop your collection.